operator-framework/enhancements/enhancements/sdk-migrate-bundle.md

    instead of a subcommand.
 This would mean distributing a new script which isn't really something we have in place today.
 It would probably get out of sync since it isn't part of the main codebase.

+1. Third option is `bundle migrate` which would take the same arguments and flags as `migrate bundle`.

 ## Infrastructure Needed [optional]